reproducibility-challenge/reproducibility-challenge.github.io/content/_index.md

 computational experiments, either via a new implementation or using code/data or other information provided by the authors.

-## An update on decisions
+## Final decisions for MLRC 2023

-_July 5th, 2024_

-We initially communicated to have all decisions of MLRC 2023 out by 31st of May, 2024.
-Unfortunately, several submissions are still under review at TMLR, and we are waiting for the final decisions to trickle in.
-Overall, MLRC 2023 had 46 valid submissions, out of which we have recieved decisions on 61% of them.
-We are in touch with TMLR to expedite the process of decisions for the remaining submissions - we expect all decisions to come in by the next couple of weeks.

-Until then, we are happy to announce the (partial) list of accepted papers.
-Congratulations to all :tada:!
-If you are an author of the below mentioned papers and have not [submitted the form](https://forms.gle/JJ28rLwBSxMriyE89) with the camera ready items, please consider doing so at the earliest.
-We will reach out to the accepted authors soon with the next steps.
+We are now releasing the final list of decisions for MLRC 2023.
+This list includes the previous partial list published on July 5th, 2024.
+We have given additional time to TMLR to complete the reviews, however it is unfortunate that few papers are still awaiting a decision due to unresponsive Action Editors from TMLR.
+As we need to wrap up this edition, we are proceeding with the final list of 22 accepted papers.
+Congratulations to all!

 - Ana-Maria Vasilcoiu, Batu Helvacioğlu, Thies Kersten, Thijs Stessen;
   _GNNInterpreter: A probabilistic generative model-level explanation for Graph